Chart Color Schemes

 Bells Creek has a typical household mix, with a lower-than-average median household size

 Family households constitute 76.3% of all households, including 20.6% couples with children, 38.2% couples without children, and 17.6% single parent families.
-Non-family households comprise the remaining 23.7%, with lone person households at 19.1% and group households at 3.7%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Non-family households comprise the remaining 23.7%, with lone person households at 19.1% and group households making up 3.7%.
+The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households